Easy Malabar Mutton Biryani

 5. Frying of Onions and Cashew: Heat sunflower oil(1/2cup) in a wok for frying the onions.

 7. Making Mutton Masala: Heat a pressure cooker.
-Strain the oil from frying the onions and add to the pressure cooker.
+Strain the oil from frying the onions and add it to the pressure cooker.

 8. Add the fennel seeds(1/2tsp) and allow them to sizzle.